Driverless public shuttle

 No. 2 Sportsground and car park in Newcastle West is being transformed into an E-Transit Hub.
 With a 200-car space weekday parking capacity, and ideally located within walking distance of the CBD, the site is tailor made for the installation of electric transport infrastructure.
-This includes Electric Vehicle Charge points with a solar carpark cover and 120kW battery storage (enough to power a Newcastle home for nine days), as well as an E-Bike for travel into the city.
+This includes three Electric Vehicle Charge points with a 44kW solar carpark cover and 120kW battery storage (enough to power a Newcastle home for nine days), as well as E-Bikes for travel into the city.

 Electric vehicle charging stations